ucsbieee/Tesla-Coil-MIDI-Synth/README.md

 The device has six voices, which can each produce a single square wave tone at a variable duty cycle.
 They are ORed together to give a polyphonic effect.

+## Emulator

+There is also an emulator that can be compiled to run on a normal computer so that songs can be developed without the physical hardware.

 ## MIDI Information

 ### MIDI Channels